New Hampshire Forest Statistics

-The following is from USDA Forest Service, Northeastern Research Station pamphlet NE-INF-141-00 The Granite State's Forests: Trends in the Resource jointly authored with the Division of Forests and Lands.
+The following is from USDA Forest Service, Northeastern Research Station RB-NRS-95 Forests of Vermont and New Hampshire 2012: jointly authored with the Division of Forests and Lands.

-The Granite State is the second most forested state in the United States (trailing Maine).
-Forests occupy 84 percent, or 4.8 million acres.
-The area of forest land has declined by 134,500 acres (2.7 percent) since 1983 and is now about the same as in 1948.
+New Hampshire is the second most forested state in the United States (trailing Maine).
+Forests occupy 81 percent, or 4.8 million acres.
+The area of forest land has declined by 35,000 acres (percent) since 1983 but has increased from 1997 and 2007 levels.

 Forest land is an important contributor to the quality of life enjoyed by all New Hampshire citizens.
 Forests provide wood and other forest products, watershed protection, wildlife habitat and biodiversity, recreation, fall color, and much more.
 Stewardship of forest resources will ensure these benefits now and in the future.

 Forest land is categorized as either timberland or noncommercial.
 Categorizing forest land is helpful in understanding resource availability and planning forest management.
 Timberland is defined as being physically capable of growing timber and is potentially available for harvesting.
 These lands support New Hampshire's wood products industry.
 Approximately 97 percent of forest land, an area of 4.55 million acres, is classified as timberland.
 The most recent inventory revealed that timberland area has increased by 32,000 acres since 2007.